gomorpheus/morpheus-docs/provisioning/jobs/job_executions.rst

+.. _JobExecutions:

 Job Executions
 --------------

 The Job Executions tab contains execution history of completed Jobs, including any process outputs and error messages.
 Information included in the Job Executions list include:

-- **JOB:** The name of the executed Job
-- **DESCRIPTION:** When the Job Execution is expanded, the name of each executed task in the Job is listed in this column
-- **TYPE:** The Job type, either Task or Workflow.
-When a Workflow Job is expanded, each individual Task making up the Workflow is identified as a Task in this column
+.. toggle-header:: :header: Required Role Permissions **Click to Expand/Hide**

+    Access and capabilities for the **Job Executions** section is determined by the following role permissions:

+    Role: Feature Access: ``Provisioning: Job Executions``
+      - None: Cannot access Provisioning: Job Executions section
+      - Read: Can access Provisioning: Job Executions section

+- Execution Status Icon
+- **Job Name + Task Name + Result Error Message:** The title of each execution included the Job Name, Task or Workflow name (for Task and Workflow job types), and execution result error messages when applicable.
+The title also links to the Job Execution detail page.
-- **START DATE:** The date and time the Job Execution kicked off.
+- **Start Date:** The date and time the Job Execution kicked off.
 When expanded, the start date and time of each individual Task are also shown
-- **ETA/TIME:** The time taken for the Job to complete.
+- **Duration** The time taken for the Job to complete.
 When expanded, the time to complete each individual Task is also shown
-- **ERROR:** Any errors surfaced are shown here.
-When expanded, any surfaced errors for individual Tasks are also shown
+- **User** user who executed or scheduled the Job

+Additional details and actions are available per execution:

+- Select the Title name to go to the Job Execution detail page.

-Click the ⓘ icon at the end of the row for a Job Execution or individual Task (when a Job Execution is expanded) to view the Execution Detail modal which provides the following information:
+- Select the ⌃ icon at the end of the row to expand the execution and view additional details including tasks process output.

-- **Name of the Job or individual Task**
-- **Description**
-- **Start Date**
-- **Created By**
-- **Duration**
-- **Status:** Completed, Running, or Failed
-- **PROCESS OUTPUT:** Returned values and outputs from the completed Job
-- **ERRORS:** Any errors surfaced from the completed Job
+- Select the 📋 icon to copy process output to local clipboard

+- Select the ⌄ icon at the end of an expanded to to collapse